syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specify the enablePersistence to Togglebutton to save current model value to browser cookies for state maintains
+Save current model value to browser cookies for maintaining states.
+When refreshing the ToggleButton control page, the model value is applied from browser cookies or HTML 5 local storage.

 #### Default Value